Catherine Vincent MS C&I: Special Education, MA Ceramics.

 Lifecycles: Pillars of Growth

-My ceramic work is a direct reflection of my loss and trauma, and my deliberate choice to manifest beauty out of grief.
-My life has been marked by loss: my father died suddenly in 1999 when I was 15 years old.
-My mother died of sepsis in 2016 after an abrupt illness.
-In 2018, my 40 year old big brother was diagnosed with a rare heart condition and died two months later.
-In 2025, my 15 year old bonus-son was diagnosed with stage 3 Burkitt Lymphoma, and thankfully he was cured in 3 months after surviving chemo Hell.
-Living under a seemingly constant shadow of grief, loss, and growth for most of my life influences my ceramic work.
+My life has been marked by familial loss: my father died suddenly in 1999 when I was barely 15.
+Sepsis took my mother in 2016 after an abrupt illness.
+In 2018, my big brother was diagnosed with a rare heart condition at age 40 and died two months later.
+In 2025, my teenage bonus-son was threatened by stage 3 Lymphoma and thankfully survived.
+Living under a shadow of grief and loss influences my ceramic work.
+I create functional and sculptural gardenware exploring themes of life, growth, rebirth, death, and decay.
+As a life-long gardener, I view gardening as a metaphor for the human lifecycle and existence itself.

 Follow me on Social Media, or drop me a line!